ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 ![](PNG_12M_RollingCorr_HIST_SPYJOLTS.png)

 #### **3. Moving Average Correlation:**
-- This analysis aimed to find the moving average with the strongest positive relationship to SPY Prices.
+- The next analysis looked at the moving averages of the JOLTs and then analyzed which one correlated the most with SPY500 prices.
+I ran a loop to check the top MA correlations.
 The 25-day MA appeared to have the strongest relationship.
+Therefore, the 25-day MA can be used to understand and confirm a trend change.

 ![](MovingAveCorrResults.PNG)
 ![](JOLTSReport_MAs_SPYPRICES_FedPivotEvent.PNG)